programmerftw/programmerftw/README.md

 ## 🚀 About Me

-I'm a 2024 graduate from SRM University, Sonepat, with a degree in Computer Science and Engineering (CSE), specializing in Artificial Intelligence and Data Science.
+I'm a 2024 graduate from SRM University, Sonepat, Delhi-NCR with a degree in Computer Science and Engineering (CSE), specializing in Artificial Intelligence and Data Science.
 I'm passionate about applying AI and data-driven techniques to solve real-world problems.
 Currently, I'm exploring opportunities in AI, NLP, and Machine Learning, while honing my skills through various full stack projects and contributions.

 ## Other Common Github Profile Sections